cindidong/DH110/Assignments/2/README.md

 6. Navigate to the previous lesson.

 ## Methodology
 I ran this UT over Zoom, with the moderator (me) located in a quiet place in Los Angeles, California and the participant located in a quiet place somewhere else.
 The participant shared their screen through Zoom with the website open, and had a different computer open with the Google Form survey.
 I also had the Google Form survey/script open on my phone, and recorded the participant's screen through Zoom.
 Both of our cameras were on, so we could see each other's facial expressions.
-I edited the video (see more information in UT Video Link section) with iMovie.
+I edited the video (see Notes in UT Video Link section for what I edited) with iMovie.
 As the participant progressed through the survey, she completed the informed consent, background questions, pre-test questionnaire, 6 tasks, post-test questionnaire, SUS, production satisfaction, and confidential demographic questions.

 ## UT Survey Link
 [Participant link to survey](https://forms.gle/Q8WH9w9curxn34UU9)